SJ5817/BitDistiller-Reproduction/readme.md

 *   Perplexity (PPL) evaluation of the quantized model.
 *   Inference speed comparison.

-You can find their complete implementation and results here:
+You can find his complete implementation and results here:
 ➡️ **[BitDistiller-Reproduced by EricBennetts](https://github.com/EricBennetts/BitDistiller-Reproduced)**

 ---